nuagenetworks/nuage-metroae/UPGRADE.md

 ### Metro workflow for an upgrade
 Following steps are recommended to be executed for an upgrade using metro playbooks

 1. Generate necessary data for the ansible playbooks to run by executing `build_upgrade` playbook.
 This requires both `build_vars.yml`,  `upgrade_vars.yml` and `user_creds.yml` to be populated according to the environment.
+User_creds should contain VSD and VSC credentials in similar format to the example in `examples\user_creds.yml` .

 ```
 ./metro-ansible build_upgrade.yml